keshavsoft/CloneAllForJsonApi/README.md

 # CloneAllForJsonApi
 use git cli to clone all the repositories needed from command line using a single batch file

+on windows systems:

+1.  run the BoilerPlate.bat file.
+2.  go to the JsonApi repo

 from windows terminal
 or
 vscode terminal